New Tango Students

 I'm new to tango.
 Where do I start?

 Because our program is progressive, it's necessary to start with TANGO 100 at the beginning of the fall or spring semester - be sure to sign up ahead of time as space is limited.
 TANGO 100 provides a strong foundation for a more complex study of the dance.
 If you want to start at a different time, you can get started by taking private lessons.
-We also offer a 2h intro class (beginner bootcamp) before the start of each semester. , which provides a strong foundation for a more complex study of the dance.
+We also offer a 2h intro class (beginner bootcamp) once a month.
 Pre-registration is required for all classes as we make the greatest of efforts to ensure role balance.

 Do I need a partner to take your classes?